felixcollins/libCanOpenSimple/Readme.md

  - There is no SDO server support
  - There are no other features that you would expect in a can open device

-Despite the above it would technicaly be possible to add all of the above features using the callbacks add API but this is outside the scope of this project as there are perfectly good opensource CanOpenStacks already out there so creating another is not helpful.
+Despite the above it would technically be possible to add all of the above features using the callbacks add API but this is outside the scope of this project as there are perfectly good opensource CanOpenStacks already out there so creating another is not helpful.

 ### Drivers

 libCanopenSimple uses the C API drivers from CanFestival.
 Can Festival is included as a git submodule in the project and the top level solution includes the C# libcanopensimple code and the canfestival drivers.
-Only 4 drivers are enabled these are
+Drivers enabled are:
  - can_canusb_win32
  - can_canusb_d2xx
  - can_nanomsg_win32
  - can_null_win32
+ - SocketCan on linux via SocketCanSharp interop wrapper

  canusb_win32 will enumerate any COM port and offer it as COMx, the protocol is CANTIN which is used by a number of devices including the ones from https://www.can232.com/?page_id=16 canusb_d2xx will enumerate any FTDI USB serial device using the ftdi d2xx driver.
 This means you don't need to enable legacy com port support for the ftdi device